Ivanxdigital/skypearls-dream-villa/docs/rag-chatbot-context-guide-for-AI.md

 ## TL;DR

-A full-stack RAG-based AI assistant combining a React/Tailwind frontend, a Node/Vercel backend, Pinecone for vector retrieval, OpenAI for LLM calls, and LangGraph/LangChain for orchestration.
-This doc maps out key files, data flows, and integration points to help an AI coding agent refactor, extend, or debug the system.
+A full-stack RAG-based AI assistant combining a React/Tailwind frontend, a Node/Vercel backend, Pinecone for vector retrieval, OpenAI for LLM calls, and LangGraph/LangChain for orchestration. **Recently refactored** to use WhatsApp contact sharing instead of email-based lead capture for a simpler, more direct user experience.

 ---